asitacko/realm-template/README.md

    install [Pest Plugin], _essential_ if editing [`.pest` files].

 3. **Elm**: Ensure [Elm Plugin], tested: v3.2.1, is installed.
-In Preferences -> Languages & Frameworks -> Elm, click "Auto Discover" both in "Elm Compiler" and "elm-format".
+In Preferences -> Languages & Frameworks -> Elm, get path from `nix-shell` using `which elm` and set it for "Elm Compiler" and similarly `which elm-format` for "elm-format".
 Then open any elm file in "frontend", and select corresponding folder's `elm.json` file after clicking "Attach elm.json (or elm-package.json)".

 [Rust Plugin]: https://intellij-rust.github.io